Ashyaa/birtho/README.md

   - Each monster can be given a chance to spawn, else all monsters have the same chance to spawn
   - Each item a monster can give can have a chance to be given, else all items have the same chance
 - Monsters appear when user post messages in the configured channels
-- Users grab an item with a dedicated command, only the first user grabs the item
+- Monsters drop an item when a user uses either the "trick" or the "treat" command.
+If the correct command is used, the user gets an item, else it maakes the monster leave.
+Whatever the result, only the first command is aacknowledged, it's a matter of who is the fastest to type the command.
 - If no one grabs the item within a few seconds, it disappears
 - Whether or not it was grabbed by a user, a delay is put in place before another item appears
 - The bot keeps in memory which items were grabbed by each user; repeats do not count